 FFICM Final OSCE

 The next sitting of the FFICM Final OSCE/SOE is currently due to take place on Monday 25 April 2022 - Thursday 28 April 2022.
 Possibly also Friday 29 April.
-The application window for the next OSCE/SOE sitting are now OPEN.
+The application window for the April 2022 OSCE/SOE is now closed, late application will not be accepted

 LATE APPLICATIONS AND PAPER APPLICATIONS WILL NOT BE ACCEPTED